Admission to the Ohio Historical Center is $10/adults, $9/senior, $5/child 6-12 yrs old, and free for children 5 and younger.

-The Ohio Historical Center leaves no stone unturned and even preserves the history of nature in Ohio.
+The Ohio History Center leaves no stone unturned and even preserves the history of nature in Ohio.
 Here, visitors can explore five themes of Ohio’s natural history: plants, animals, geology, geography and climate.
 Greeting all those who enter is the enormous Conway mastodon.
 Beyond its grasp is a tour spanning the ice age presented in a highly interactive manner designed for young people to touch specimens and play with computer displays and other hands-on stations.
 Highlights include Battelle Discovery Park and Theatre.

-Located on the third floor of the Ohio Historical Center is the Archives/Library.
+Located on the third floor of the Ohio History Center is the Archives/Library.
 It is there that researchers, historians and otherwise curious minds gather to delve into every nook and cranny of Ohio’s documented history.
 It also houses the State Archives of Ohio.
 Genealogists are one of the most popular patrons of the Archives/Library.

-Adjacent to the Ohio Historical Center is Ohio Village.
+Adjacent to the Ohio History Center is Ohio Village.
 Ohio Village is designed to recreate the typical county-seat town in Ohio during the mid 19th century.
 The buildings are fully operational and complete, not just merely facades.
 The village is only open to the public for special events, school groups and private events.